-A "mini-stroke" or "transient ischemic attack" (TIA) occurs when there is a temporary drop in the blood supply to the brain, depriving it of essential oxygen.
+A "mini-stroke" or "transient ischemic attack" (TIA) occurs when there is a temporary drop in the blood supply to the brain; this can be caused by a variety of reasons, and deprives the brain of oxygen.
 The patient experiences stroke-like symptoms, although they don't last as long.
-A mini-stroke only lasts a few minutes and disappears within a day.

 In other words, a TIA is like a stroke, produces similar symptoms, but only lasts a few minutes and causes no permanent damage.

-It is estimated that up to 500,000 people in the US experience a TIA each year.
+It is estimated that up to 500,000 people in the United States experience a TIA each year.

 Although symptoms fade away rapidly, most patients do not seek medical help.
-Between 10% and 15% of TIA patients have a full-blown stroke within three months - 40% of those strokes occur within 24 hours.
+Between 10 and 15 percent of TIA patients have a full-blown stroke within 3 months.
+This is why recognizing the signs of a TIA and seeking medical attention is important.

 Rapid evaluation and treatment of patients who experienced a mini-stroke, either in specially designed TIA clinics or the emergency room, can significantly reduce the risk of subsequent stroke.